What is Solar Energy?

 3. Solar Power Can Increase Energy Security

-4. Solar Industry creates jobs.
-Solar Industry creates jobs
+4. The Solar Industry creates jobs

-6. It can reduce your energy costs.
+6. It could reduce your energy bills

 7. Active Solar Technologies offer a return on investment